Ed Sheeran Confirms He's Married on New Album No.6 Collaborations Project

 His wife, of course, is his longtime love Cherry Seaborn.

-Sheeran opens up about including the lyric in the song during an interview with Charlamagne Tha God.
+Sheeran opens up about including the lyric in the song during an interview with iHeartRadio's Charlamagne Tha God.

 "It was actually before me and Cherry got married, and I knew that we'd be married by the point that the song came out," he says.
-"So I said, 'Watch how the lyrics in this song might get twisted/My wife wears red but looks better without the lipstick,' And I was like 'cause someone's going to hear that and be like 'Oh they're married,' and I didn't know how that would be.
+"So I said, 'Watch how the lyrics in this song might get twisted/My wife wears red but looks better without the lipstick.'
+And I was like 'cause someone's going to hear that and be like 'Oh they're married,' and I didn't know how that would be.
 But, obviously, it's already come out."

 He also gushes about his spouse while discussing his song "Best Part of Me," featuring YEBBA.